darkoverlordofdata/better-mousetrap/readme.md

 #### notes
-no data structs (list, dict, array are from libGee), only GList, struct and []. however, libGee is implemented in Vala. check dova-core for tips on integrating my own no-g version of libGee
+no data structs (list, dict, array are from libGee), only GList, struct and []. however, libGee is implemented in Vala. check dova-core for tips on integrating my own no-g version of libGee missing some string handling - regex based no virtual or override no interface no abstract